multipaths/DiffuPy/docs/source/usage.rst

 Input Mapping/Coverage
 ~~~~~~~~~~~~~~~~~~~~~~
-Even though it is not relevant for the input user usage, it is relevant for the diffusion process assessment taking into
+Even though it is not relevant for the input user usage, taking into account the input mapped entities over the
-account the input mapped entities over the background network, since the coverage of the input implies the actual
+background network is relevant for the diffusion process assessment, since the coverage of the input implies the actual
 entities-scores that are being diffused.
-In other words, only will be further processed for diffusion, the entities
+In other words, only the entities whose labels match an entity in the network
-which label matches an entity in the network.
+will be further processed for diffusion.

-The diffusion running will report the mapping as follows:
+Running diffusion will report the mapping as follows:

 .. code-block:: RST